-- On-time attendance in grades K3-5 is essential.
-Excessive tardies will be addressed on an individual basis. - Elementary students will be marked tardy if they enter the classroom after the 7:40 a.m. bell.
+- On-time attendance in grades K3-4 is essential.
+Excessive tardies will be addressed on an individual basis. - Elementary students will be marked tardy if they enter the classroom after the 7:40 a.m. bell.Subject to school start time.

-Secondary
+Intermediate and Secondary

-- Students are considered tardy if they arrive after the bell, but within the first five minutes of class. - Students who arrive after the first five minutes of class (Periods 2-7 and Directed Studies) are marked as absent and must go to the front office for a pass. - For students in grades 6-12, the 5th unexcused tardy per quarter (including the beginning of the day and during the day) will result in a referral to the Dean. - Citizenship grades (secondary) are affected by tardies. - Students must go to the teacher during Directed Studies and find out what they missed. - Students who are tardy should enter class quietly and find a seat quickly so as not to disturb other students who are in the class.
+- Students are considered tardy if they arrive after the bell. - Students who arrive after the first five minutes of class are marked as absent and must go to the front office for a pass. - For students in grades 5-12, three or more unexcused tardies per month (including the beginning of the day and during the day) will result in disciplinary sanctions. - Citizenship grades (secondary) are affected by tardies. - Students who are tardy should enter class quietly and find a seat quickly so as not to disturb other students who are in the class. - Virtual Learning expectations regarding tardies will be communicated at the beginning of the school year.